yash-tatvic/amplitude-dev-center/docs/data/destinations/hubspot-event-streaming.md

 description: Send Amplitude events to HubSpot automatically with just a few clicks.
 ---

-!!!beta

-    This feature is in open beta and is in active development.
-Contact your Amplitude support team for support with this integration.

 [HubSpot](https://www.hubspot.com/) is an easy to use and powerful CRM platform that enables scaling companies to sell, market and provide customer service from a unified UI.

 Amplitude CDP's HubSpot streaming integration enables you to forward your Amplitude events and event properties straight to HubSpot with just a few clicks.

+!!!info "This integration is managed by Amplitude"

+    Contact your Amplitude support team for support with this integration.

 ## Considerations